karlharris/shopware_noMenuScrolling/README.md

 # shopware_noMenuScrolling
-Deactivates the menu-scrolling and make more menuitems visible
+Deactivates the menu-scrolling and makes more menuitems visible